 Section 2.
 Regular Meetings.
 The Committee shall meet monthly on the fixed day and place determined by the Executive Committee; at the call of the Chairperson; or as a specially called meeting upon the request of any five (5) members.
 All regular meetings shall be open to attendance by members of the general public.

 Section 3.
 Quorum.
 A quorum for the transaction of any business by the Committee as a whole shall consist of eight (8) members, at least one of which must be from the Executive Committee.
-Each member or his or her surrogate present shall be entitled to one (1) vote at Committee meetings.
+Each member present shall be entitled to one (1) vote at Committee meetings.

-Section 4.
-Parliamentary Procedure.
-Meetings are governed by the Chairperson consistent with the parliamentary procedure in the latest edition of Robert's Rules of Order, and not inconsistent with these Bylaws.
-The Parliamentarian, who shall be a

-member in good standing appointed by the Chairperson to serve in that capacity, shall be responsible for adherence to these rules.
+.

 ARTICLE VII - SUB-COMMITTEES